DataDog/integrations-extras/apollo/README.md

 ![Metrics][1]

-The Datadog metrics forwarded by Studio are:
+Studio forwards the following metrics to Datadog:

-- `apollo.engine.operations.count` - the number of GraphQL operations that were executed.
+- `apollo.engine.operations.count` - The number of GraphQL operations that were executed.
 This includes queries, mutations, and operations that resulted in an error.
-- `apollo.engine.operations.error_count` - the number of GraphQL operations that resulted in an error.
+- `apollo.engine.operations.error_count` - The number of GraphQL operations that resulted in an error.
 This includes GraphQL execution errors, and HTTP errors if Studio failed to connect to your server.
-- `apollo.engine.operations.cache_hit_count` - the number of GraphQL queries whose result was served from Apollo Server's full query cache.
+- `apollo.engine.operations.cache_hit_count` - The number of GraphQL queries for which the result was served from Apollo Server's full query cache.
 - A histogram of GraphQL operation response times, measured in milliseconds.
 Due to Studio's aggregation method (logarithmic binning), these values are accurate to +/- 5%:

   - `apollo.engine.operations.latency.min`